sleong1/fetch_following/README.md

 add the LaserScan topic and have the topic pointing to `/base_scan_raw`.
 Remember to change the topic in the Global Option section to `base_link` for its Fixed Frame.

+    sudo apt-get install ros-kinetic-move-base

+# connecting to the robot

+make sure the robot is in the hosts file access through:

+    cd /etc
+    gedit hosts
+    <robot_ip> fetch31

+save

+to add the ip to source bashrc, do:

+    sudo gedit ~/.bashrc

+type in password

+    export ROS_MASTER_URI=http://fetch31:11311

+remove this line if you want your local host back now you can source the bashrc

+    source ~/.bashrc

+and this will export the ros master automatically

+# debugging in general

+rostopic echo /cmd_vel

+run the motion.py script with `rosrun fetch_following motion.py`

+    export ROS_MASTER_URI:<ip_of_robot>:11311

+then

+    export ROS_IP=<your_computer's_ip>